 Camping At Cape Tribulation

-Those looking for camp sites, one of the cheapest that I had the pleasure of staying at was PK’s Jungle Village.
+Those looking for cape trib camping sites, one of the cheapest that I had the pleasure of staying at was PK’s Jungle Village.
 Rates are only about $15 per person per night for an unpowered site.
 However, you’ll also get access to a pool, bar, restaurant and toilet facilities.

 Otherwise, you can also book a cheaper QLD Parks site at the Noah Beach Camping Area, but you’d be best to book in advance as they’ve been sold out every time I’ve come up to Cape Tribulation.

-How to Get a Cheap Car Rental In Far North Queensland
+How to Get a Cheap Car Rental For Cape Tribulation

-It’s no secret that having your own car is the way to go when exploring the Tropical North.
+It’s no secret that having your own car is the way to go when exploring Tropical North Queensland.
 Unfortunately though, cars up here are a little on the steep side.
-Below are a few great resources to help you get a good price on a rental car to explore all of the epic things to do in Cape Tribulation and beyond.
+Below are a few great resources to help you get a good price on a rental car to explore all of the epic things to do at Cape Tribulation and beyond.